Gender

 pay report

 We believe in building a fair and inclusive workplace for everyone.
-Each year, we share our Gender Pay Gap results as part of our commitment to transparency, growth, and doing better.
+Each year, we share our Gender Pay Gap results as part of our commitment to transparency, growth, and continuous improvement.

 We are an employer required by law to carry out Gender Pay Reporting under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.